JonJWong/simfile-sidekick/README.md

 `-d` is directory, and a mandatory option.
 It is the directory where all your song packs are located.

 `-l` is log.
 It will generate a log file and output errors to it.
+At a later date I will add a parameter to this that will filter out different log levels.
+They are:
+- INFO: Generic parsing messages for songs.
+- WARN: Something is wrong in the file but scan.py was able to handle and proceed with processing.
+- ERROR: A file was skipped due to an unhandled exception or error.

 `-u` will execute the unit tests.
 It supercedes every other flag, and will generate its own db.json and log file in the tests directory.
 Results will be sent to stdout.